AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 6. Monitoring and reporting relationship between the SQ and Air Force ROTC stakeholders including AFA, AFCEA, Junior ROTC, and Civil Air Patrol through the use and supervision of GMC deputies.

 **Deliverables:**
-1. Deliver a lesson to the SQ on Field Training during LLAB #2.
-2. Submit after action reports to RFC/CC following all crosstown recruitment events NLT three days after event execution.
+1. Submit after action reports to RFC/CC following all crosstown recruitment events NLT three days after event execution.
-3. Attain 10% of crosstown cadet attendance to biweekly MWR events.
+2. Attain 10% of crosstown cadet attendance to biweekly MWR events.
-4. Assist and attend RFC/CC in the planning of biweekly recruiting events scheduled during LLAB time.
+3. Assist and attend RFC/CC in the planning of biweekly recruiting events scheduled during LLAB time.
-5. Execute a formal or informal expectations meeting for all subordinates NLT LLAB #2.
+4. Execute a formal or informal expectations meeting for all subordinates NLT LLAB #2.
-6. Plan and organize (1) information table and/or recruiting event at each host school and cross-town school per month.
+5. Plan and organize (1) information table and/or recruiting event at each host school and cross-town school per month.
-7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).
+6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ## TRAINING OPERATIONS FLIGHT
 ### Training Operations Flight Commander (345 CSQ/TOF) – C/Maj Alex Monayer